egginsect/sdcn/traffic_sign_classifier/writeup.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 I first chose LeNet since it's a simple model and easier to train.
 I also use data augmentation including flip up-down, flip left-right and random crop.
 * What were some problems with the initial architecture?

 The accuracy was really bad.
 I later realized that flipping images changes the meaning of signs.
 I also found the training accuracy of LeNet didn't exceed 90%, I think the model architecture was not complex enough to learn information.
 * How was the architecture adjusted and why was it adjusted?

 I use the following data augmentation instead: random brightness, random contrast, random rotate for small angle.
 To make the training faster I also use Self-Normalized Linear Unit.
-I also add a f
+I also crop center 64% of the image and resize, since most of traffic signs lies in the center.
 * Which parameters were tuned?
 How were they adjusted and why?

+I changed the dropout for regularization since the model was overfittings.
+However too much dropout damages the performance.
+I use keep probability of 0.8.
+During training I found optimization didn't make progress and jumping at certain value.
+It's possible the optimizer bounce back-and-forth when approaching the optimal.
+I drop the learning rate by the factor of 10 during the middle of the trainig and the model stated to make progress.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+Convolution are used since we want the model to capture spatial information.
+Pooling are used to do locally summarization of patches.
+Fully connected layers are used to do summarization of the spatial features.
+I use selu as the activation function for faster and stable training.

 If a well known architecture was chosen:
 * What architecture was chosen?
+  LeNet was used as the base.
+But I added a few conconvolution layers.
 * Why did you believe it would be relevant to the traffic sign application?
+  LeNet was initially used for MNist data.
+Since traffic signs are simple geometry figures, I believe it's useful.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?